top of page

 Beatriz B has started her career at NOVA Medical School as a Dietitian, managing projects in the field of Nutrition Sciences and contributing to academic activities, including teaching assistance.
 She is also beginning her clinical practice in the area of eating behaviour and eating disorders.

-Additionally, the cognitive and behavioural support activities used with some of Mildmay's patients (through activities such as cooking sessions and art classes, in which the students had the opportunity to collaborate) sparked a strong interest that she intends to explore further.
+Additionally, the cognitive and behavioural support activities used with some of Mildmay's patients (through activities such as cooking sessions and art classes, in which we had the opportunity to collaborate) sparked a strong interest that I intend to explore further.
 Because eating is a behaviour, any nutritional intervention benefits from an integrated approach, particularly in those with pre-existing psychological comorbidities."

 Matilde B realised that clinical practice was her true professional path following her experience at Mildmay Hospital.
 She began working at the Unidade de Saúde de São Miguel, in her home island in Portugal, where she provided nutrition consultations within primary care and took part in programmes such as smoking cessation, alcohol cessation and social-care support.
 She also developed home-visit consultations for users of the Centre, applying the knowledge and confidence gained during her clinical internship.

-"Matilde is currently working at Medical Concept Clinic, where she has the opportunity to practise nutrition in a broad, multidisciplinary context, alongside professionals who inspire her daily.
-Her internship at Mildmay confirmed to her that she belongs in the clinical world and that what fulfils her most is helping people."
+"I am currently working at Medical Concept Clinic, where I have the opportunity to practise nutrition in a broad, multidisciplinary context, alongside professionals who inspire me daily.
+My internship at Mildmay confirmed that I belong in the clinical world and that what fulfils me most is helping people."

 2025